sid-1998/booknotes/system-design/system-design-interview/chapter17/proximity-service.md

 - Service needs to serve 5000 req/s. which is a high load.
 So a Distributed DB will handle load better.
 - We can partition(Shard) mongoDB based on geoHash and use its inbuilt geospatial searching to query the correct shard.
 - It takes lat/long and radius and calculates geoHash and then query the shard that matches the geohash.
 - There is no need of strong consistency so we can go for a noSQL DB.
-Chances related to info of a business need not to be reflected in real time, so eventual consistency is sufficient here.
+Changes related to info of a business need not to be reflected in real time, so eventual consistency is sufficient here.
 - Note that MongoDB does not support auto sharding, so manual partition creation will be needed.